queue

 • Listen for messages from the given queue, the callback will be called only on new message received.
 The callback accepts 2 arguments, a message and optional next callback, if it is provided it must be called at the end to confirm or reject the message processing.
 Only errors with code>=500 will result in rejection, not all drivers support the next callback if the underlying queue does not support message acknowledgement.

 Depending on the implementation, this can work as fan-out, delivering messages to all subscribed to the same channel or can implement job queue model where only one subscriber receives a message.
-For some cases like Redis this is the same as subscribe.

 For cases when the next callback is provided this means the queue implementation requires an acknowledgement of successful processing, returning an error with err.status >= 500 will keep the message in the queue to be processed later.
 Special code 600 means to keep the job in the queue and report as warning in the log.